 Please see the complete Earthbag Village open source hub: Click Here

 Q: I found a broken link or incorrect price on the spreadsheet, what should I do?

 Until One Community actually builds the Earthbag Village, all Electrical Design & Equipment spreadsheets/pages will only be periodically updated and checked for accuracy (if at all), as price data and website pages change very frequently.
-If you are looking to buy the product in question, you can simply Google the name of it to find it or a comparable product.
+If you are looking to buy the product in question, you can simply Google the name to find it or a comparable product.